leoncross/tic-tac-toe/README.md

 ```

-Edge cases have been considered - if you try to provide a wrong move (i.e., game.move(5, 5)) an error is shown.
+Error cases have been considered: if you try to provide a wrong move (i.e., game.move(5, 5)) an error is shown.
 This is the same for when trying to move to a field that already has player piece

 # How to run Tests / Linter: